Urban-Analytics-Technology-Platform/demoland-web/README.md

 ## Running locally

 The easiest way is probably using Docker.
-Make sure to include the submodules when cloning.
+Make sure to include the `--recursive` flag when cloning; this ensures that the backend submodule is properly initialised.

 ```
 git clone --recursive git@github.com:alan-turing-institute/demoland-web.git